sschwindt/hydro-informatics/docs/source/numerics/bm.rst

 -  Click ``Run``

 .. figure:: ../img/QGIS-crayfish-exp.png

-   :caption: Settings to be made in Crayfish’s Rasterize tool.
+    Settings to be made in Crayfish’s Rasterize tool.

 With a ``Singleband pseudocolor`` > ``Spectral`` ``Symbology``-selection in the ``Layer Properties``, the *QGIS* window should now look like this:

 .. figure:: ../img/QGIS-crayfish-final.png

-   :caption: A Singleband pseudocolor (Layer Properties > Symbology) selection will represent the velocity distribution in the final velocity GeoTIFF.
+    A Singleband pseudocolor (Layer Properties > Symbology) selection will represent the velocity distribution in the final velocity GeoTIFF.

 Conversion of ParaView exports (not recommended)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^